-Occupational Objectives: Employment opportunities for the Registered Nurse include staff positions in hospitals, nursing homes, health departments, physicians' offices, clinics, day care centers and civil service.
+Occupational Objectives: Employment opportunities for the Registered Nurse include staff positions in hospitals, nursing homes, health departments, physician's offices, clinics, day care centers and civil service.

-Special Curriculum Admission Guidelines: The applicant should have completed one unit of high school Biology, Chemistry, and Algebra, or the equivalent.
+Special Curriculum Admission Guidelines: The applicant should hold a high school diploma or the equivalent and have completed one unit of high school Biology, Chemistry, and Algebra, or the equivalent.
 Priority will be given to applicants with high class standing.
 Qualified students will be admitted as applications are received.
 Considering the limited available slots, early application is highly advisable.
 A personal interview with the Counseling Department and Nursing faculty is a part of the admission process.
 Upon notification of acceptance to the curriculum, applicants are requested to submit medical and dental reports indicating good general health.
 The program is open to male and female students.